 Watershed lands range in elevation from about 60 feet to approximately 1,100 feet.
 Primary vegetation types are hardwood forest, grassland, and coastal scrub habitat.

-The Chabot Reservoir basin, including lands owned by the District, covers approximately 7,720 acres, of which 97% is open space, 2% is golf course, and 1% is residential development.
+The Chabot Reservoir basin, including lands owned by the District, covers approximately 7,630 acres, of which 50% is owned by EBMUD, 39% is open space, 4% is residential, 4% is rural.

 District-Owned Nonreservoir Watershed Lands

 Pinole Valley